Most Startup Patents Don’t Fail Because the Technology Is Weak

 Strong patent strategies follow the roadmap—not the other way around.

-Each potential invention should be evaluated against questions like:
+Each potential invention should be tested against questions like:

-• Is a patent the right tool—or is secrecy, speed, or execution better?
+✔ Is a patent the right tool—or are secrecy, speed, or execution better?

 If the answer isn’t clear, the filing usually isn’t worth it.